 In the end, as Jobs predicted, prices rose.
 Amazon remained the market leader by the time the case got to court, but the internet retailer’s dominance had fallen from 90% to 65%.
 Barnes & Noble had eked out 20%, while Apple’s percentage languished in the single digits.

 As the main negotiator for Apple, Cue’s testimony in the court case was considered a crucial piece of evidence.
-On the stand, Cue acknowledged that prices of some e-books rose after the iBooks Store opened.
+On the witness stand, Cue acknowledged that prices of some e-books rose after the iBooks Store opened.
 However, he said this stemmed more from publishers’ unhappiness with Amazon than anything Apple did.

 He also said he didn’t know whether publishers were working together, but said, “If they talked together, I assumed it would be easier to get the deals done.”

 Ultimately, a federal court found that Apple colluded with publishers.
-The company settled out of court in the price-fixing suit, in which potential damages were as high as $840 million.
+The company settled out of court in the price-fixing suit, in which potential damages rose as high as $840 million.
 The court also appointed an antitrust monitor to watch over Apple, which caused Cupertino no end of headaches.